 Follow these steps if you want to boost your dropshipping sales with the help of Instagram:

-- #1 Create an Instagram account for your dropshipping store and fill it with product posts and entertaining materials.
-Don’t forget to add calls-to-action, hashtags and enticing captions.
+- Create an Instagram Shop for your dropshipping store and fill it with product posts and entertaining materials.
+Don’t forget to add calls-to-action, hashtags, and enticing captions.

 If you are starting an account from zero, if your budget is extremely limited and you don’t want or can’t spend any cent on it, then you will choose another strategy for boosting your sales.
 It will actually depend on your store’s niche.
 You will see what fits your better: